Melbourne: Economy

 Melbourne has a highly diversified economy with particular strengths in finance, manufacturing, research, IT, education, logistics, transportation and tourism.
-Melbourne houses the headquarters of many of Australia's largest corporations, including five of the ten largest in the country (based on revenue), and five of the largest seven in the country (based on market capitalisation) ANZ, BHP, the National Australia Bank, CSL and Telstra, as well as such representative bodies and think tanks as the Business Council of Australia and the Australian Council of Trade Unions.
-Melbourne's suburbs also have the head offices of Coles Group (owner of Coles Supermarkets) and Wesfarmers companies Bunnings, Target, K-Mart and Officeworks.
+Melbourne houses the headquarters of many of Australia's largest corporations, including five of the ten largest in the country (based on revenue), and five of the largest seven in the country (based on market capitalisation); ANZ, BHP, the National Australia Bank, CSL and Telstra, as well as such representative bodies and think tanks as the Business Council of Australia and the Australian Council of Trade Unions.
+Melbourne's suburbs also have the head offices of Coles Group (owner of Coles Supermarkets) and Wesfarmers companies Bunnings, Target, K-Mart and Officeworks, as well as the head office for Australia Post.
 The city is home to Australia's second busiest seaport, after Port Botany in Sydney.
 Melbourne Airport provides an entry point for national and international visitors, and is Australia's second busiest airport.

 Melbourne is also an important financial centre.
-In the 2022 Global Financial Centres Index, Melbourne was ranked as having the 32nd most competitive financial centre in the world.
+In the 2024 Global Financial Centres Index, Melbourne was ranked as having the 28th most competitive financial centre in the world.
 Two of the big four banks, the ANZ and National Australia Bank, are headquartered in Melbourne.
 The city has carved out a niche as Australia's leading centre for superannuation (pension) funds, with 40% of the total, and 65% of industry super-funds including the AU$109 billion-dollar Federal Government Future Fund.
 The city was rated 41st within the top 50 financial cities as surveyed by the MasterCard Worldwide Centers of Commerce Index (2008), second only to Sydney (12th) in Australia.
 Melbourne is Australia's second-largest industrial centre.